How to Balance Repair and Maintenance to Maximize Asset Uptime

 If a repair or maintenance expense makes equipment better than it was, restores it to its original condition or adapts it for a different or new use, a company must capitalize that expense.
 If it does not fall into these specific categories, a company expends the full amount in the same year if it does not exceed the financial thresholds as required by the IRS.

-How a CMMS Can Help
+How a CMMS Can Help Your Maintenance Department

-• Michelle Nati is a contributing writer to Coast who has written about business, law and finance for Leaf Group and Big Edition sites Legal Beagle and Work + Money.
+• Michelle Nati is a seasoned writer, with an extensive background writing about business, law and finance.
+Just a few industries she covers include automotive, home improvement and SaaS solutions.
+For Coast, she specializes in maintenance software reviews and trending topics in asset management.
 She lives in a 100-year-old house in Los Angeles and spends her spare time combing flea markets for vintage decor and spending time with her rescue dogs, Jellybean and Jukebox.

 Why worry when you can Coast?